Allergy Relief - AchooAllergy.com

 What is Dehumidification?

 Dehumidification is the process of removing excess moisture from the air in your home and is primarily accomplished through the use of a dehumidifier.
-Dehumidifiers work by combining three basic principles: cooling the air, adsorption, and absorption.
-Most home dehumidifiers--like Danby, Soleus, and Alen--work on the first principle.
-By using coolant, dehumidifiers cool the air below the dew point which causes the moisture in the air to condense.
-The water is captured in a drain bucket.
+But how do dehumidifiers work?
+Dehumidifiers work by combining threebasic principles: cooling the air, adsorption, and absorption.
+Most home dehumidifiers–like Danby, Stadler Form, Soleus, and Santa Fe–work on the first principle.
+By using coolant, home dehumidifiers cool the air below the dew point which causes the moisture in the air to condense.
+The water is captured in a drain bucket or pan.
 This same principle is also true for commercial/industrial dehumidifiers.
-Ebac dehumidifiers come equipped with larger fan motors, drain buckets, or internal condensate pumps to condense, collect and drain water away.
+Dri-Eaz and Ebac dehumidifiers come equipped with larger fan motors, drain buckets, or internal condensate pumps to condense, collect and drain water away.

 How will a dehumidifier help with my allergies?